 3. Make a budget

 Create a budget you can realistically commit to each week or fortnight.

-Record incomes received and deduct the necessary expenses you’ve already recorded in your spreadsheet.
+Record your net income and deduct the necessary expenses you’ve already recorded in your spreadsheet.

 You should have surplus money for discretionary spending or repaying debt, if not, review step 2 again to see if you can cut back anything further.

 Consider including backup savings in your budget for contingencies, this way your credit cards are omitted when unexpected expenses arise.

 4. Highlight your debt